Longtime educator Deana York has retired as director of the YWCA LiNC program.

 School’s Out trainers and coaches are highly knowledgeable and up to date on the latest developments in school-age care, youth development and best practices.
 “Kandy will be training us on how to achieve our goals,” said Rhena, “and help us create fun ways for our wide range of ages to build new skills together.”

 SUMMER OR AFTER SCHOOL Adventure Club accepts school-age children kindergarten through sixth grade for afterschool care, located at Davis Elementary in College Place; we can arrange transportation from Walla Walla schools if needed.
-In summer, full-day care is located downstairs at the YWCA building.

 100 friends of YWCA Walla Walla gathered on Monday, Feb.
 3, to celebrate the accomplishments of 2019 and the